Eleee28/42-so-long/README.md

 ### Mandatory part

 The program has to take as parameter a map description file ending with the .ber extension.
-There are some map exmples in the [files folder](files/).
+There are some map examples in the [maps folder](maps/).

 #### Game